Today I wanted to talk a little about the correct

 TENS pain management, there really are no "right or wrong"

 locations for the placement of the two electrodes.

 Everyone has their own individual experience of pain, so we

-always recommend you try a number of options to discover what's
+always recommend you try a number of options to discover the most

-most effective electrode placement for your needs.
-Also remember,
+effective electrode placement for your needs.
+Also remember, over

 Later, I'll outline some principles governing TENS electrode

 placement and a number of different recommended options for you to

 For now I want to expand on my earlier comments with regards to